ampproject/amphtml/extensions/amp-vk/amp-vk.md

 </amp-vk>
 ```

-Example of a Poll widget:
+Example of a poll widget:
 ```html
 <amp-vk
     width="400"